 Marina Potapova, PhD

-Assistant Professor, Department of Biodiversity, Earth & Environmental Science
+Associate Professor, Department of Biodiversity, Earth & Environmental Science

 Assistant Curator, Academy of Natural Sciences of Drexel University

 Department of Biodiversity, Earth and Environmental Science

 - MS, Botany, University of St. Petersburg, Russia, 1984

 - PhD, Ecology, Russian Academy of Sciences, 1993